Niger: Suspected jihadist attack kills 'at least 137' | DW | 22.03.2021

 "After the Banibangou massacre, yesterday the terrorists, in the same barbaric way, struck the peaceful civilian populations of Intazayene and Bakorat," he said.

-The attack also brought back memories of January's massacre — one of the worst in Niger's history — which left 100 people dead in two villages in the Mangaize district of Tillaberi.
+The attack also brought back memories of a January massacre that left 100 people dead in two villages in the Mangaize district of Tillaberi.

 The region is plagued by jihadist activity which, according to analysts, is made worse by counterterrorism offensives that help give rise to ethnic militias.